 Tracy was one of their girl friends who would come down on weekends.
 I liked all of their hometown girlfriends and girl friends that visited, but Tracy was my favorite.
 Instead of packing a suitcase or duffle bag, she would max out her credit card at Bloomies or Saks, then drive down loaded with shopping bags of great clothes, like a rich shopping bag lady.

-She would pull up in her car, bright blue eyes shining, blonde hair perfectly tousled, like she barely put any thought or effort into it – her cute, little turned up nose crinkling as she struggled to grab all the bags at once before getting out of the car.
+She’d pull up in her car, music blasting, bright blue eyes shining, blonde hair perfectly tousled, like she barely put any thought or effort into it – her cute, little turned up nose wrinkling as she struggled to grab all the bags at once before getting out of the car.
 Of course I’d run to help her..I was always happy to see her.

 I could tell my silence made him uncomfortable..he cleared his throat then continued.

 “We knew you’d probably be home packing since you’re leaving for Boston tomorrow, and Scott is having a party, so they thought it would be great idea to invite you – they want to see you, especially Tracy.”
 He said, confident th name ‘Tracy’ would clear him for landing.